wp-plugins/counterizeii/readme.txt

 counterize_most_used_browsers_without_version() : Create graph of most seen useragents without version.

 == Changelog ==

+= 3.0.1 =
+* Corrected installation issue.
+This should be the last update by me for Counterize II.

 = 3.0.0 =
 * Development is now continued by Gabriel Hautclocq (me)